A Letter from Cesar Carhuachin, serving in Colombia

 Churches are asked to send donations through your congregation’s normal receiving site (this is usually your presbytery)

-Greetings to all my friends of God’s mission in Colombia.
+Greetings from Louisville, Kentucky, to all my friends and supporters of God’s mission in Colombia!

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.